BradyHuai/Biz-Wiz/deliverables/deliverable-4-instructions/instructions.md

 Once you locate these two files, the lines of code that must be changed are line 76 for 'MapSearch.jsx' and line 169 for 'api.py'.
 Simply replace the placeholder text YOUR_API_KEY_HERE with your own personal API key; do not modify any quotations.

 To the future software developers working on this project, this key should not be kept visible in the locations they are coded in.
-They should be kept as a secret environment variable on GitHub, the reason why they are where they are is because of the specific local circumstances of this course.
+They should be kept as a secret environment variable on GitHub.
+The reason why they are where they are is because of the specific local circumstances of this course.